alaframboise/geodev-devlab/README.md

 ## 2. Lab Sets

-These are labs sets that you can choose from depending on what type of application you would like to build.
+These are sets of labs that you can choose from depending on what type of application you would like to build.
 They can be completed in any order.

 #### Prepare your data, layers and maps using tools and scripting